Skip to main content

 Crucially, the ADA also requires employers to provide “reasonable accommodations” to employees with disabilities, enabling them to participate in wellness programs and earn incentives.
 This is a broader requirement than HIPAA’s “reasonable alternative standard.”
 For example, even for a participatory program like a nutrition class, an employer might need to provide a sign language interpreter for a deaf employee.

-This means that when designing a program with differential incentives, an employer must consider how will be able to access and benefit from each type of activity and its corresponding reward.
+This means that when designing a program with differential incentives, an employer must consider how employees with disabilities will be able to access and benefit from each type of activity and its corresponding reward.

 The design of a wellness program’s incentive structure must be a carefully calibrated balance between motivational value and the legal imperative of non-coercion.